AditechGH/ngx-smart-forms/README.md

 ## About the Project

-The ngx-smart-forms monorepo is a unified workspace containing multiple Angular libraries that provide tools for creating efficient, user-friendly forms.
+The ngx-smart-forms project is a unified workspace containing multiple Angular libraries that provide tools for creating efficient, user-friendly forms.
 These libraries cover everything from error display components, customizable inputs, to dynamic form builders.

 The main goal of this project is to deliver reusable and easily customizable form components that work well in real-world production environments.